kechib/makeup-vault-api/README.md

-# full-stack-back-end-project
+The Makeup Vault (Back-End Project)

-This is my first full stack single page application.
-Creating the back-end was an interesting expirence.
+ Creating the back-end was an interesting experience.
 This is the API for my makeup reviews application.

-  I learned that the back end part of the application is the tools, while the front end is the frame and picture.
+I used the API to make models and routes with CRUD actions.
 I struggled with understanding the elements of mongoose methods.
 I did understand more about promise chains, which I struggled with before this point.
 Actually making these elements myself helped me learn these concepts a little more.
 I hope to build on the application making more complex models and routes in the future.

 ## Planning Story
 - Set Up Files/ Go Over Requirements
+- Create Curl-Scripts
 - Create the User Models
 - Create the Review Models
 - Create User routes